aangush/enzyme_engine/README.md

 2. Queries NCBI for the genomic location of each homolog, and fetches a +-10kb window.
 3. Scans every hypothetical neighbor against Pfam and cluster remaining hypothetical proteins by sequence identity.
 4. Reports a synteny summary with frequency, avg distance, spread of distances, strand, and avg size of neighbors for easy viewing.
-5. Reports a top co-occuring neighbor pair table for given neighbors A and B with frequencies of co-occurrence.
+5. Reports a top co-occurring neighbor pair table for given neighbors A and B with frequencies of co-occurrence.

 ### Example output with input PETase (A0A0K8P6T7.1) plastic degrading enzyme from _Piscinibacter sakaiensis_ for 200 BLAST hits: